Map and explore oxygen level data using charts

 - Confirm that your layout now displays both the 2014 Chesapeake Bay Dissolved O2 and 2015 Chesapeake Bay Dissolved O2 maps positioned .5 inches from the left and right margins of the page.

-- In the Contents pane, expand the 2014 Chesapeake Bay Dissolved O2 map frame.
+- In the Contents pane, if necessary, expand the 2014 Chesapeake Bay Dissolved O2 map frame.
 Right-click DissolvedO2_2014 and click Zoom To Layer.

 The map on the left updates to show Chesapeake Bay centered on the map.
 You'll repeat the process for the map on the right.